Authored by the expert who managed and guided the team behind the Laos Property Pack

 What are the total closing costs as a percent in Laos in 2026?

-The typical total closing cost for a foreign buyer in Laos in 2026 runs around 3% to 6% of the purchase price without agent commission, or 5% to 10% when including agent fees.
+Total closing costs for a foreign buyer in Laos in 2026 typically land in the range of 3% to 6% of the purchase price (or the official assessed value used for tax calculations) when no real estate agent commission is included, and can rise to roughly 5% to 10% all-in when agent fees are added.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Laos.